imankhanaut/ProxyRotator/README.md

     python3 ProxyRotator.py <URL> <inbound port> no_use
     ```

-# My Project

-This project helps manage and test configurations from a subscription URL.
-To customize its behavior, you can modify the following variables in the configuration file.

----

 ### Configuration Variables

 **For most users, it's recommended to leave these variables at their default values.
 Only modify them if you have specific performance or operational requirements.**